“As an Amazon Associate I earn from qualifying purchases.”

 How long will my feed last

-When you store chicken feed in a dry cool place it could last for up to 4 months.
+When you store chicken feed in a cool dry place it could last for up to 4 months.
 If it is in summer and the weather is hot you will want to use this up faster (2 months).

 That is why (for more reasons than one) I keep more chicken feed on hand in the winter than the summer.